vincentarelbundock/Rdatasets/doc/geepack/rst/dietox.rst

 This data frame contains the following columns:

 Weight
-   Weight
+   Weight in Kg

 Feed
-   Cumulated feed intake
+   Cumulated feed intake in Kg

 Time
    Time (in weeks) in the experiment

 Pig
-   Id of each pig
+   Factor; id of each pig

 Evit
-   Vitamin E dose
+   Factor; vitamin E dose; see 'details'.

 Cu
-   Copper dose
+   Factor, copper dose; see 'details'

 Start
    Start weight in experiment, i.e. weight at week 1.

 Litter
-   Id of litter of each pig
+   Factor, id of litter of each pig

 Details
 ~~~~~~~